nmeri17/suphle-docs/src/index.md

 - Get developers who don't yet to take automated testing more seriously
 - Deprecate error pages and responses.

-Thankfully, PHP's ecosystem has matured enough to boast of  static type-checking tools to snipe out what can be classified as compile-time errorsand RoadRunner to attend to both fears.
+Thankfully, PHP's ecosystem has matured enough to boast of  static type-checking tools to snipe out what can be classified as compile-time errors and RoadRunner to attend to both fears.
 Suphle comes pre-built with these tools, although it can still handle requests in the traditional PHP fashion.

 ## How it's similar
 In a broader sense, if you're coming from a framework written in another language, some features there parallel what is obtainable in Suphle: